Matt Turner (soccer): Loan to New England Revolution

 On August 1, 2025, Turner was loaned to the New England Revolution of Major League Soccer from Olympique Lyonnais through June 2026.
 He made his first appearance on August 9 in a 2–0 victory over D.C.
 United, collecting his 23rd clean sheet as a member of the Revolution in the process.
+Turner joined a strong squad of goalkeepers including former MLS cup champion Alex Bono, Donovan Parisian and JD Gunn.
+Turner was unable to lead the Revolution to the playoffs as they finished the 2025 MLS season in 11th place.

+On July 13, 2026, Turner's loan to New England was extended to the end of the 2026 Major League Soccer season, with a club option to extend the loan to the end of the mini 2027 Major League Soccer season, which the club would then have an option to exercise a purchase option.